 4. Step Inside the Oldest Cafe in Buenos Aires

 Opened in 1858 by a French man, Cafe Tortoni is the city’s oldest cafe.
 This French-style cafe used to be where you’ll find the creme de la creme of Buenos Aires; the painters, musicians and writers of the city.
 Today you can enjoy a tango show whilst enjoying a cup of coffee in a cafe where time has stood still.
+The cafe is open from 8am to 1am every day except Sunday when it opens an hour later at 9am.

 5. Explore Recoleta Cemetery